gangrif/veilid-server-ubi/README.md

 # How to Run

-Currently, all configuration is managed with a `veilid.conf` file that is included at `/data/veilid.conf`.
+Currently, all configuration is managed with a `veilid.conf` file that is stored at `/data/veilid.conf` within the container.
 You can copy the included `veilid.conf` file from this repo, and map it in as a volume if you would like to make changes to the configuration of the server.

 ## Build and run on Podman